docvy/cache/README.md

 * `done` (Function): function called once query is complete.
 Other than a possible error is passed to the callback.

+## cache.destroy([done])

+Destroys the entire cache both from in-memory and file-system.

+* `done` (Function): function called once destroying cache is complete.
+Other than a possible error is passed to callback.

 ## installation:

 Using [npm][npm] from [github][repo] (**bleeding edge**):